danyx23/elm-movie-domino/Readme.md

 Elm movie domino
 ================

-This is a simple sample application to query the universal movie database for actors.
+This is a simple sample application to query the movie database for actors.
 At some later point, this will be a little game to create chains of actors that starred together in movies where the goal is to make a long chain but come back to the starting point, like this, only longer: